mnbnkr/The-Dyadic-Plenum/README.md

-# THE DYADIC PLENUM: Dynamic Hyper-Continuum Mechanics (Rev. 4.0)
+# THE DYADIC PLENUM: Dynamic Hyper-Continuum Mechanics (Rev. 4.1)

 ## Abstract

 This repository contains the active working treatise for **The Dyadic Plenum**.
 This framework introduces **Dynamic Hyper-Continuum Mechanics (DHCM)** and establishes a rigorous physical isomorphism to **Syncytial Field Theory (SFT)** in neuroscience.

-The work aims to resolve the **"Finite-Static Paradox"** in fundamental physics (reconciling the infinite energy of the Quantum Vacuum with the static geometry of General Relativity) and provides a non-computational solution to the **"Binding Problem"**.
+The work aims to resolve the **"Finite-Static Paradox"** in fundamental physics (reconciling the infinite energy of the Quantum Vacuum with the geometric stasis of the Block Universe) and provides a non-computational solution to the **"Binding Problem"**.

 It posits that the ontological substrate of reality is not a static void or discrete grid, but a **Holostrome**—a non-causal **Computational Flux** characterized by **Infinite Intrinsic Velocity** ($v_p \to \infty$) and dilatant (shear-thickening) hydrodynamics.